Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Neither platform accepts insurance coverage, requiring patients to pay out-of-pocket despite Sequence using brand-name medications that might otherwise qualify for insurance reimbursement.
 Both companies provide detailed receipts for HSA/FSA reimbursement, though actual reimbursement depends on individual plan terms and IRS regulations regarding weight loss treatments.

 Hidden costs also merit consideration.
 FormBlends includes all services in their quoted pricing with no additional fees for consultations, shipping, or customer support.
-Sequence's pricing similarly appears all-inclusive, but patients who don't utilize the WeightWatchers coaching features effectively pay for services they don't use.
+Sequence's pricing similarly appears all-inclusive, but patients who don't use the WeightWatchers coaching features effectively pay for services they don't use.
 Conversely, patients who actively engage with the lifestyle coaching may find significant value in the integrated approach that justifies the cost.

 The most significant difference between these platforms lies in medication availability and sourcing approaches.
 FormBlends offers both semaglutide and tirzepatide through compounded formulations, while Sequence exclusively provides brand-name semaglutide through traditional pharmacy channels.